 MPQ Archives

-MPQ (MoPaQ) is an archive format developed by the Blizzard Entertainment
+MPQ (MoPaQ) is an archive format developed by Blizzard Entertainment,

-company, intended for storing data files, images, sounds, music and videos for their games:
+purposed for storing data files, images, sounds, music and videos for their games.
+The name MoPaQ comes

 - Diablo